awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 | --- |
 | Device Advisor is in preview and is subject to change\. |

-Device Advisor provides prebuilt tests in three categories\.
+Device Advisor provides prebuilt tests in two categories\.
 + Reliable connectivity

   Device connects and stays connected with AWS IoT Core\.